 At a time in which El Salvador is in a dire crisis of violence, with American-born and bred gangs like MS-13 and Barrio 18 controlling large portions of the national territory, women in the country fight their own uphill battle.

-Suicide represents 57 percent of the causes of death among girls 10-19 years old in El Salvador, the second mortality cause in that group.
+Suicide represents 57 percent of the cause of death among girls 10-19 years old in El Salvador, the second mortality cause in that group.
 It is also the fourth cause of death among women 20-49 years old.
-El Salvador has one of the most restrictive abortion policies in the world; it is not even permitted if the life of the mother is in danger or a victim is raped.
-Innocent women serve excruciating prison sentences.
-Lack of access to abortion and support from authorities are a big part of the problem, but this is not the only cause.
+El Salvador has one of the most restrictive abortion policies in the world; it is not permitted if the life of the mother is in danger or a victim is raped.